 You can use props to add extra visual interest, help your users imagine the product in their space, or to just have fun!

-For instance, here’s a photo I did with faux pine branches for a Christmas ornament shoot.
+For instance, here’s a photo I did with faux pine branches during a Christmas ornament shoot for a holiday marketing idea.
 In one photo, you can show how to use a product and why someone should buy.

 View this post on Instagram